How Social Work Students Define and Practice Self Care—and What They Cared for Most on the Day (2/2)

 LIANDRA APTEKAR: I didn't attend because I commute to Columbia and my practicum placement is closer to my house and quite frankly less exhausting.

 LAUREN BACHMAN: Sadly, I missed Self Care Day.
 I was all set to go, but came down with a stomach bug the day before.
 I took it upon myself to exercise "self-care" and stay home and rest.
 It was the best thing considering midterms the week prior and the many things coming down the pipeline in the next few weeks.

 ROBYN CHAZEN: Being able to sleep in and enjoy the day with my peers.
 It was such a beautiful day to be walking around Riverside Park.
 And after the walk, I thoroughly enjoyed doing zumba!
 It reminded me of how great exercising can be for de-stressing and building up energy.
 We have to take care of our bodies.

 CHRIS EAGAR-FINNEY: The chance to interact with my peers informally.
 I spent most of day in the video and board game room as facilitator for this workshop.
-Having the opportunity to sit down with my peers in a non-stressful environment and engage in fun activities allowed me to build personal relationships, something I do not often have time for when I'm in field, studying, or writing that daunting assignment.
+Having the opportunity to sit down with my peers in a non-stressful environment and engage in fun activities allowed me to build personal relationships, something I do not often have time for when I'm in practicum, studying, or writing that daunting assignment.
 By the end of the day, a number of my peers had become my friends.